We would like to announce several research openings at Postdoctoral and

 properties and fill it with calculated data on common NMs to enable a

 prediction of NM toxicity and functionality.
-The project is a
+The particular tasks will

-Candidates should have experience in computer simulation (atomistic MD,
+Candidates should have a background in computer simulation (atomistic

-coarse-grained MD), statistical mechanics, biophysics or soft condensed
+MD, coarse-grained MD), statistical mechanics, biophysics or soft

 [log in to unmask]

 To join or leave the molecular-dynamics-news email list, go to: